-During the past 12 months, the total estimated volume from all recorded overflows was 858 gallons or approximately 0.00003% percent of the total volume of wastewater that was collected, transported and treated.
-There were a total of three overflows on our wastewater collection system.
-One of these overflows was due to debris, grease or roots; one was the result of a mechanical malfunction; and one was the result of contractor damage.
-All overflows were reported in accordance with State regulations to the NC Division of Water Resources (DWR) and news media as required.
-No Notice of Violation (NOV) was issued for any spill and One Notice of Deficiency (NOD) was issued by DEQ for a spill.
+During the past 12 months, the total estimated volume from all recorded overflows was 12,865 gallons or approximately 0.0004% percent of the total volume of wastewater that was collected, transported, and treated.
+There were a total of five overflows on our wastewater collection system.
+One of these overflows were due to grease, Two was the result of a pipe failure.
+Two overflows were the result of Contractor Damage.
+Three of these overflows reached surface waters and were reported in accordance with State regulations to the NC Division of Water Resources (DWR) and news media as required.
+These overflows each resulted in a Notice of Violation (NOV) of the Collection System Permit.
+No Notice of Deficiencies (NOD) were issued by DEQ.
 There were no penalties assessed for any overflow.
+There were also no Notice of Discharge releases, which are releases to surface waters greater than 15,000 gallons.

-The WWTP continued to remain compliant for all permit requirements for the past 12 months.
-The average percent removal for conventional pollutants remained very high at 100% for oxygen-demanding pollutants and 100% for total suspended solids.
-Nutrient removal rates were also very good at 59% for total phosphorus and 84% for total nitrogen.
+The WWTP continued to remain compliant for all permit

+requirements for the past 12 months.
+The average percent removal for conventional pollutants remained very high at 99.8% for oxygen-demanding pollutants and 99.9% for total suspended solids.
+Nutrient removal rates were also very good at 66% for total phosphorus and 85% for total nitrogen.
 There were no Notices of Violation issued to the WWTP by regulatory agencies during the past 12 months.